 Picture

-Note that a few of the flowers are not edible but are for attracting pollinators and beneficial insects.
+Please note that a few of the flowers are not edible but are for attracting pollinators and beneficial insects.
+Also, not all of the plants on the list have produced food (some just need more time), but most of what I've grown has.

 • Apples